-Regarding the Red Rock work area, this draft EA discusses the impacts of the particular action on the environment.
-Site-specific impacts to MCB habitat have been assessed at the Red Rock work area using the MMR Sturgeon Chub Model discussed in detail in the SEIS and the Draft SEA (Chub Model).
-The results of that assessment as to the Red Rock work area are included in this draft EA and are discussed in terms of the Project's programmatic impact on MCB habitat and its associated monitoring and adaptive management plan.
-Further, any applicable sitespecific environmental impacts from this new work not fully covered in the 2017 SEIS are included herein.
+Regarding the Red Rock work area, this EA discusses the impacts of the particular action on the environment.
+Site-specific impacts to MCB habitat have been assessed at the Red Rock work area using the MMR Sturgeon Chub Model discussed in detail in the SEIS and the SEA (Chub Model).
+The results of that assessment as to the Red Rock work area are included in this EA and are discussed in terms of the Project's overall impact on MCB habitat and its associated monitoring and adaptive management plan1.
+Further, any applicable site-specific environmental impacts from this new work not fully covered in the 2017 SEIS are included herein.